gbgg/gene-gbgg/README.md

 It should conntain informaton about what the json files represent. and the roles that the various python scripts play in the formation and display of the information.

-One of the big questions in going forward is to whether I can bypass GitHub Desktop, and to what extent I can bypass VS Code, in maintaining the site going forward.
+One of the big questions going forward is to whether I can bypass GitHub Desktop, and to what extent I can bypass VS Code, in maintaining the site going forward.